 But looking back, you’d have to be pretty brave to want to go much faster than this.
 By today’s standards, the Space Cruiser is a rather primitive interpretation of the modern MPV.
 The Space Cruiser was simply a van that was converted to carry passengers.
 Yes, the rear seats could be folded to make a bed and on some models they could also be swivelled 360°, but make no mistake, this was a van.
 The rear sliding door was a neat touch though, as were the tilting glass sunroofs.

 For me however, it’s the aesthetics that win the day.
 I just love the unashamedly angular styling and the brilliant straight edged wheel arches.
 For some reason I also like the front grille and the way it integrates with the headlights.
-But it’s the alloy wheels that top the lot.
-So brilliantly ’80s, I think they’d look great on an old Celica or Supra.
+But it’s the Toyota Supra alloy wheels that top the lot.
+They’re so brilliantly ‘80s.

 Over 250,000 Space Cruisers were sold and yet in Britain at least, there are just 119 left on the road.
 Many of these will have fallen into disrepair, with rust being the Space Cruiser’s biggest problem.
 Not even Luke Skywalker can keep this enemy at bay.
 What’s more, judging by the example I saw recently, many will be nearing their final journey before they reach their own Death Star.